-The web address for this site, SelfCare4Me, reflects my empathic sense of being connected with the world around me and the joy I derive from caring for my ‘self’ by extending kindness into the world around me.
-I was raised by a mother with strong empathic values so I have good grounding in this art as a personal discipline, but over 20 years of meditation experience have blessed me with multiple experiences of expanded awareness in which I felt I was ‘one’ with everything.
+The web address for this site, SelfCare4Me, reflects my passion for self-care coaching and the joy I feel when extending kindness into the world around me.
+I was raised by a mother with strong empathic values so I have good grounding in this art as a personal discipline.
+I also have over 20 years of meditation experience blessing me with multiple experiences of expanded awareness in which I felt I was ‘one’ with everything.
 Modern science refers to this as ‘loving-kindness meditation’.
-These experiences have strongly shaped my sense of connection with the world around me, to the extent that helping others feels like helping myself, and harming others would be like harming myself.
+These experiences have strongly shaped my sense of connection with the world around me, to the extent that helping others feels like helping myself, and harming others would feel like harming myself.

 Modern science is discovering the psychological and physiological benefits of altruism, generosity and positive psychology on both individual and social levels.
 We don’t lose anything by being kind: we gain.
 Here are some great articles exploring the benefits of compassion and kindness: